shedaniel/AutoConfig/README.md

 # Auto Config API

+This is a fork of Auto Config API.

 Annotation based API for mod configs, with Cloth Config GUI integration.
 For usage instructions, see the [wiki].